dindi. – Photography – The Netherlands

 What first looks like to be a fairy-tale-like aesthetically image gets a shape in which frustration and destruction dominate.
 The reality and the reflection keep each other in a sort of balance to create my own imaginary worlds.’

-All of my works are photographed with a Canon 5D Mark II, pictures are partly shot in my home photo studio and partly in a swimming pool.
-While doing that, my camera is covered in an Ikelite underwater housing and I use underwater flashlights combined with flashlights on the surface.
+Most of my works (before 2019) are photographed with a Canon 5D Mark II, pictures are partly shot in my home photo studio and partly in a swimming pool.
+While doing that, my camera was covered in an Ikelite underwater housing and I use underwater flashlights combined with flashlights on the surface.
+But during the formation of my latest series ‘Inner Landscapes’ (started summer 2019), the opportunity arose to experiment beyond my working methodes of the past.
+I appear to become a model myself and started working in a self build water bassin in my studio.